MicrosoftDocs/powerapps-docs/includes/short-hoverfill.md

-The background color of a control when a user keeps the mouse pointer on it.
+**HoverFill** The background color of a control when a user keeps the mouse pointer on it.